kangah-codes/purple/orbit/src/blog/building-purple.md

 Before working on Purple, my experience with mobile development was pretty limited.
 I’d played around with React Native and Flutter in the past, but never actually shipped anything.
 Since I already had a solid React background, React Native was the obvious choice.
 It felt familiar and comfortable, and a natural evolution of React ergonomics.
 That made it easy to move fast and iterate quickly.

-The original plan was to build Purple as a fully offline app without a backend, no sync, just a local sqlite store and simplicity.
+The original plan was to build Purple as a fully offline app without a backend, with no online syncing, just local storage.
 But after a few iterations, I made the (in hindsight, premature) decision to switch to an online only model.
 I figured it would help me learn more about backend development, so I spun up a RESTful API using Go (which I was learning at the time), with PostgreSQL as the main database and some Redis sprinkled in for caching here and there.

 I ended up spending nearly ten months building and refining that backend, only to scrap it in the end.
 Why?
 Because I realized I was over engineering a solution for a product that hadn't even been released into peoples hands, and it had 1 active user (me!).
 I was too focused on scale and infrastructure when I should’ve been focused on the app experience.
 And honestly, when the server bills started adding up, it was a wake up call.

 ![Gru Meme](/blog/building-purple/meme-1.jpg)

 So, I pivoted back to the original offline first approach.
-This time, for the forseeable future.
+This time, for good.
 Thankfully, I had designed the data layer in a way that made it easy to swap out the backend API calls for a local storage implementation.
 I went with SQLite, it’s lightweight, reliable, and more than capable of handling what Purple needs.
-This shift let me zero in on what really mattered to get this app out there as fast as I could.
+This shift let me zero in on what really mattered to get this app out there as fast as I could (Spoiler alert, I missed my 6 month release target).

 <br/>

 # The Design Evolution

 My design process started pretty informally.
-I began by imagining how I wanted the app to look and feel, then turned to Dribbble and Behance to gather inspiration and refine those mental sketches I had.
-One of my main goals was to build something that wasn’t just functional, but also visually appealing.
+I mostly approach UI design by just imagining how I want the app to look and feel, then search online to gather inspiration and refine the mental sketches I come up with.
+One of my main goals was to build something that wasn’t just functional, but also visually appealing to some extent.

 I don’t have a formal background in UI or visual design, but I’ve always enjoyed the challenge of translating ideas in my head into something real.
 It’s a bit like problem solving through visuals, and that’s something I’ve grown to love.